 The last addition to the named walking paths in 2014 was the shorter Dymock Poets’ Cottages Walk which also takes in Little Iddens and Oldfields as well as Preston Church with its John Masefield ties.

-Most recently, in early 2020, in conjunction with Forestry England, we updated our old leaflet on Walks in Dymock Woods into the new “Centenary Walks: Dymock Forest” to mark the 100th anniversary of the founding of the Forestry Commission.
+More recently, in early 2020, in conjunction with Forestry England, we updated our old leaflet on Walks in Dymock Woods into the new “Centenary Walks: Dymock Forest” to mark the 100th anniversary of the founding of the Forestry Commission.

 Much credit goes to Barbara Davis for her work with the group over the years in illustrating the maps to accompany each of the named walks, and Tony Williams who was involved in all the hard work from the beginning.
 Tony retired from his role as Chairman of the Windcross Paths Group in 2015.

-The WPG collaborates with the Moment Centenary Project, looking at the forces which affected land use and our local landscape at the critical period 100 years ago, during and in the aftermath of the First World War.
+The WPG collaborates with the Moment Centenary Project, looking at the forces which affected land use and our local landscape at the critical period just over 100 years ago, during and in the aftermath of the First World War.
 We are continuing to look into paths and rights of way in our wider area with a view to establishing new routes and ensuring the upkeep of the established ones.